Academic | Researcher

 About

-Dr. Katleho Mokoena is currently a Postdoctoral Research Fellow at the Learning Information Networking Knowledge (LINK) Centre at the University of Witwatersrand.
-He completed his PhD studies at the University of Pretoria, Faculty of Theology and Religion on Ubuntu ethics and frontier technologies in the African context.
+Dr. Katleho Mokoena is currently an Adjunct Academic in the Discipline of Theological Ethics, Department of Philosophy, Practical and Systematic Theology at the University of South Africa.
+He completed his PhD studies at the University of Pretoria, Faculty of Theology and Religion on Ubuntu ethics and emerging technologies (i.e. AI) in the African context.
 Dr Mokoena has experience in digital and AI policy research and analysis through his involvement with research at the Center for AI and Digital Policy (CAIDP), All Tech is Human, and Research ICT Africa.
-His prior experience includes postdoctoral research at Stellenbosch University, lecturing the University of South Africa, and teaching assistant at the University of Pretoria.
+His prior experience includes postdoctoral research at Wits University and Stellenbosch University respectively, lecturing the University of South Africa, and teaching assistant at the University of Pretoria.
 He has presented research in local and international conferences and workshops including the BRICS Young Scientists Forum and G7/UNDP Global AI Hub for Sustainable Development.
 He has published several peer-reviewed articles and book chapters, and reviews articles for several academic journals.

 Recent Publications